gv1/hk1-mini/README.md

     echo 1 > /sys/devices/system/cpu/cpuX/online  or so.

-Looks like this same issue is there even with the android kernel & dtb file, when used with slackware etc, that comes on the emmc.
-It is worth looking at the android init process since there is no such problem when running android!
+Looks like this same issue is there even with the android kernel & dtb file which are on the emmc, when used with Slackware, Ubuntu etc. It is worth looking at the android init process since there is no such problem when running android!

 Slackware 14.2